 - Crêperie Chez Jeanne, you can enjoy traditional Norman pancakes in a warm setting!

-SLEEPING NEAR THE D-Day landing beaches
+STAYING NEAR THE D-Day beaches

 Option 1: Bayeux

-- TheDomaine de Bayeux Hotel in an 18th century mansion – see prices, photos and availability.
+- Hotel Domaine de Bayeux in an 18th century mansion – see prices, photos and availability

-- see all top rated accommodations in Bayeux.
+- see all top rated accommodations in Bayeux

-Option 2: In the countryside
+Option 2: in the countryside

 In the countryside around the D-Day beaches, you will find beautiful buildings with a lot of charm: farms, manors…

-- Hotel Ferme de la Rançonnière – see prices, photos and availability
+- Hotel Ferme de la Rançonnière – prices, pictures and availability

 Start of the tour: Zone 1 – Waco Glider Room